Typhoon Morakot: Taiwan

 President Ma Ying-jeou and his administration have been criticised because of the slow response to Typhoon Morakot.
 The government was initially found to have rejected foreign aid, then to have quickly reversed that decision in response to criticism, citing that the rejection was only temporary.
 Vice Foreign Minister Andrew Hsia has tendered his resignation for authorizing Taiwan's diplomats to turn down foreign aid, a decision done without the consent of more senior officials.

 Immediately after the typhoon, large civilian and military search-and-rescue operations were deployed.
 Helicopters were sent to numerous mountain villages, including Siaolin, in an attempt to rescue locals who were unable to escape by foot.
 It was discovered that almost 400 people had vanished, and are presumed to have been buried alive when a massive mudflow wiped out 90 per cent of the village's homes.
 Similar stories have been reported from other small villages in the vicinity of this region.

-Rescue operations continue, with foreign aid coming in from the United States, Australia, Israel and several other European and Asian countries.

 The record-breaking rains also caused catastrophic agricultural losses, with estimates reaching NT$14.59 billion (US$443 million).

 Fund raising shows such as Artistes 88 Fund Raising Campaign were held in Taiwan and Hong Kong.

 Taiwanese aborigines protested against the 14th Dalai Lama during his visit to Taiwan after Typhoon Morakot and denounced it as politically motivated.

+The government relocated several Rukai villages following the damage to southern Taiwan.
+This mandated move threatened Rukai culture and prompted Rukai groups to begin community-based conservation programs to help local Rukai communities assert sovereignty over traditional lands.

-The Association for Relations Across the Taiwan Straits donated a total of $450 million Renminbi ($2 billion RMB) to rebuild.
-They specified that $150 million TWD be used on building 500 units of recovery housing and $1.7 billion TWD be used on rebuilding infrastructure.
-The Mainland Affairs Council estimated that around $4 billion NTD was donated by China.
-Also, around $130 million NTD was donated by Taiwanese companies in China.
+The Association for Relations Across the Taiwan Straits donated c.
+CN¥450 million (c.
+NT$2 billion) to rebuild.
+They specified that NT$150 million be used on building 500 units of recovery housing and NT$1.7 billion be used on rebuilding infrastructure.
+The Mainland Affairs Council estimated that around NT$4 billion was donated by China.
+Also, around NT$130 million was donated by Taiwanese companies in China.

 The Xiaolin Village Memorial Park was opened in January 2012 to commemorate the village victims from the typhoon.